qwerty-arun/Lets_learn/README.md

+# 15/10/2024
+## ATOMIC HABITS
+- Inversion of 1st law of behavioral change is 'make it invisible'.
+- Once a habit is formed, it is unlikely to be forgotten.
+- People with high self control tend to spend less time in tempting situations.
+Its easier to avoid temptation than resist it.
+- One of the most practical ways to eliminate a bad habit is to reduce exposure to the cue that causes it.
+- Self control is a short term stratergy, not a long term.
+- People with the best self-control are typically the ones who need to use it the least.
+- Bad habits are autocatalytic: the process feeds itself.
+You feel bad, so you eat junk food.
+Because you eat junk food, you feel bad.
 # 14/10/2024
 ## Project Based Learning in C
 - Difference between arguments and parameters?
 Arguments are actual values passed to functions.
 Parameter is a variable which holds the value of argument inside the body of the function.